Lisa Salters

 Salters has reported worldwide for ESPN, including a series of reports from the Middle East prior to the Iraq War.
-In addition, she has hosted ESPN's coverage of the 2006 Winter Olympics from Turin, Italy, and ESPN's coverage of the 2002 FIFA World Cup.
-She is a sideline reporter and co-producer for ABC's coverage of the NBA and ESPN's Monday Night Football.
+She has also hosted ESPN's coverage of the 2006 Winter Olympics from Turin, Italy, and ESPN's coverage of the 2002 FIFA World Cup.
+Salters is a sideline reporter and co-producer for ABC's coverage of the NBA and ESPN's Monday Night Football.

+Early life and education

+Salters was born in King of Prussia, Pennsylvania.
+She attended and graduated from Upper Merion Area High School and was later inducted into the school's Hall of Fame.

+She then graduated from Penn State University in 1988 with a bachelor's degree in broadcast journalism.
+She played guard for the Lady Lions basketball team from 1986 to 1987, where Salters holds the distinction of being the shortest player in school history at 5 ft 2 in.

 Career

 Pre-broadcasting career

 Salters was first a broadcast journalist prior to becoming a sportscaster.
 In 1995, she was named the first West Coast correspondent for the ABC affiliate news service, NewsOne.
-Among many notable stories, she covered the O.J.
+Among many notable stories, Salters covered the O.J.
 Simpson civil and criminal trials, the Oklahoma City bombing trials, the 1998 Winter Olympics in Nagano, Japan, and the crash of TWA flight 800 for the network.
-It wasn’t until ESPN reached out in 2000 about a general assignment position that she decided to transition to sports journalism.
+It was not until ESPN reached out in 2000 about a general assignment position that she decided to transition to sports journalism.